 About Level Term Life Insurance

-Term life insurance offers a level term for the life of the policy.
+Level term life insurance offers a fixed death benefit and premium for the life of the policy.
 In other words, your face amount stays the same.

 Therefore, your death benefit on $300,000 level term life insurance is still $300,000 no matter what the balance of your mortgage is.
 Plus, term is going to be a whole lot more affordable.